QuaCCAToo modules

 pos_col: int

-index of the positive column
+Index of the positive column

 neg_col: int

-index of the negative column
+Index of the negative column

 plot: bool

-if True, plot the experimental data
+Boolean indicating whether to plot the experimental data or not

 figsize: tuple

-size of the figure for the plot
+Size of the figure for the plot

 figtitle: str

-title of the figure for the plot
+Title of the figure for the plot

 utils